 African Mathematics MSI (AMMSI)

 AMMSI is a network of mathematics research and training, with emphases on graduate education and applied mathematics.
 Among its activities, AMMSI runs the Mentoring African Research in Mathematics (MARM) program.
-The network comprises five regional offices in Yaoundé, Cameroon (serving Central Africa); Nairobi, Kenya (Eastern Africa); Gaborone, Botswana (Southern Africa); Ibadan, Nigeria (Anglophone Western Africa); and Ouagadougou, Burkina Faso (Francophone Western Africa).
+The network comprises six regional offices: Yaoundé, Cameroon (serving Central Africa); Nairobi, Kenya (Eastern Africa); Gaborone, Botswana (Southern Africa); Ibadan, Nigeria (Anglophone Western Africa); and Ouagadougou, Burkina Faso (Francophone Western Africa) – and, as of September 2013, Rabat, Morocco (North Africa).
 A Program Committee consisting of a representative from each region manages AMMSI.
 A description of AMMSI included in the proceedings of the Regional and Interregional Cooperation to Strengthen Basic Sciences in Developing Countries Conference (hosted by the International Science Programme (ISP), Addis Ababa, September 2009) can be accessed here; full conference proceedings are available here.
 More information about AMMSI is available on the AMMSI website.
-5/12
+9/13

 The MSI in Uganda ran from 2006-2012.
 It was considered a central component of the Government's strategy to strengthen the country's scientific and technological capacity.
 The five-year (later extended one year, through December 2012), US$33.35 million program, co-financed by the World Bank and the Government of Uganda, resulted from several years' planning by the Uganda National Council for Science and Technology (UNCST), Uganda's Ministry of Finance, Planning and Economic Development (MFPED), and the World Bank.
 The initiative had its origins in a series of meetings convened by SIG beginning in 2001, and SIG remained involved through representation on the Uganda MSI Technical Committee.
 World Bank documents on the Uganda MSI are available here.
 A September 2011 SciDev editorial decrying the possible end of the MSI is available here.
 Click here for a World Bank memo on a June 2011 mission to review the MSI in Uganda.
 Blog posts from a July 2010 visit to MSI researchers and administrators in Uganda can be accessed via the links below.
 3/13